junxit/us-congress-bills-111/metadata.md

 - 2009-03-10 — Reported by the Committee on Transportation.
 H. Rept.
 111-27.
 - 2009-03-10 — Reported by the Committee on Transportation.
 H. Rept.
 111-27.
 - 2009-03-11 — Received in the Senate and Read twice and referred to the Committee on Environment and Public Works.
+- 2009-05-14 — Committee on Environment and Public Works.
+Ordered to be reported without amendment favorably.
+- 2009-06-11 — Committee on Environment and Public Works.
+Reported by Senator Boxer without amendment.
+Without written report.
+- 2009-06-11 — Committee on Environment and Public Works.
+Reported by Senator Boxer without amendment.
+Without written report.
+- 2009-06-11 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 75.